mucansever/gittree/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command list        Set of commands for listing git branches
+  completion  Generate the autocompletion script for the specified shell help        Help about any command list        List branches of a git repository in a tree structure

 Flags:
   -h, --help          help for gittree
-  -t, --toggle   Help message for toggle
+  -p, --path string   Path to the git repository (default ".")

 Use "gittree [command] --help" for more information about a command.
 ```